-- (2) An offence under Part VIII may also be prosecuted summarily by a member of the Garda Síochána. - 15 (3) Notwithstanding the provisions of section 10 (4) of the Petty Sessions (Ireland) Act, 1851, summary proceedings for an offence under this Act may be commenced- - (a) at any time within 2 years from the date on which the offence was committed, or - 20 (b) at any time within 6 months from the date on which evidence sufficient, in the opinion of the person by whom the proceedings are initiated, to justify the proceedings, comes to such person's knowledge, not being later than 5 years from the date on which the offence concerned was 25 committed.
+- 15.-(1) An offence (other than offences under sections 102 (1), 110 and 111) under this Act may be prosecuted summarily by the Director or the Minister or such other person as may be prescribed in relation to any particular offence. - (2) An offence under Part IX may also be prosecuted summarily 5 by a member of the Garda Síochána. - (3) Notwithstanding the provisions of section 10 (4) of the Petty Sessions (Ireland) Act, 1851, summary proceedings for an offence under this Act may be commenced- - (a) at any time within 2 years from the date on which the 10 offence was committed, or - (b) at any time within 6 months from the date on which evidence sufficient, in the opinion of the person by whom the proceedings are initiated, to justify the proceedings, comes to such person's knowledge, not being later than 1: 5 years from the date on which the offence concerned was committed.